 Example.
-You became eligible for the HCTC on June 1, 2009.
+You became eligible for the HCTC on June 1, 2011.
 You enrolled in a state-qualified health plan and registered for advance payments in June.
 You paid the premiums for the first 2 months to the health plan.
 You receive your first HCTC invoice for the amount due at the end of July (for August coverage).
 You begin paying the HCTC Program at that time.
-You may claim the yearly HCTC for the payments you made directly to the health plan during enrollment in the HCTC or request a reimbursement for the monthly HCTC (or advanced payment).
-The reimbursement for the monthly HCTC will appear as a credit on your monthly HCTC invoice.
+You may claim the yearly HCTC for the payments you made directly to the health plan during enrollment in the HCTC.